top of page

 thumbnail_IMG_20210603_195424.jpg

-What can you expect from this course?
+What can you expect from learning to row at Twickenham?

 As well as satisfying your individual ambitions the purpose of the learn to row course is to provide the wider club with a steady flow of athletes to populate our various competitive and recreational squads.

-Dates of 2023 courses:
+Dates of 2026 courses:

-After the course you'll be able to:
+After the water Learn to Row course you will be able to:

 • Identify the type of boats and equipment that you will be using.